codatio/codat-docs/docs/bank-feed-api/qbo-bank-feeds/bank-feed-qbo-bank-feeds-setup.md

 ## Create a Company and data connection, then add bank accounts

-1. When an SMB user clicks the button or link you added, create a Company for them using the <a  class="external" href="https://api.codat.io/swagger/index.html#/Companies/post_companies" target="_blank">Create company</a> endpoint:
+1. When an SMB user clicks the button or link you added, create a Company for them using the <a href="/codat-api#/operations/create-company">Create a company</a> endpoint:

    ```http
    POST https://api.codat.io/companies